-Are you looking to increase representation in your Secondary ELA curriculum?
-You do not have to wait until October (LGBTQ+ History Month) or June (Pride) to draw in LGBTQ+ voices.
-Here are short texts by LGBTQ+ authors that you can use year-round and connect to topics and skills you’re already teaching.
+Are you having a hard time increasing the representation in your Secondary ELA curriculum?
+You do not have to wait until October (LGBTQ+ History Month) or June (Pride month) to have a good reason to represent LGBTQ+ voices.
+Here are short story collections by LGBTQ+ authors that you can use year-round and connect to topics and skills you’re already teaching.

 Short Texts by LGBTQ+ Authors for Secondary ELA